- Christina Torode, Editorial Director

 The enterprise C-suite is relying more and more on IT to gain a competitive edge.
-Agile practices in particular are enabling the business to deliver not only faster time to market, but
+Agile practices in particular are enabling the business to deliver not only faster time to market, but also faster time to business value.

 Consider British Airways PLC (BA), which recently launched an iPad application for its cabin service directors to give them up-to-the-minute information on the preferences of executive club members.
 The application went from idea to production in 90 days using Agile practices.